VictoriaRaven/Algorithims-Comparisons-Data-Project/README.md

 ## Information

 My final project java code for the Design and Analysis of Computer Algorithms at UMGC.
 It should compare the Big-O concepts with the two chosen algorithims: Bucket and Merge Sort.
+This is a differnt version that the one I submitted in class.
+On my own, I made this version beucase I wanted to compare the speeds of those two, but what if Bucket implmented Merge's sort instead of using insertion.
+I did this out of curiosity as most online shows Bucket with insertion sort not Bucket implmentation with a Merge Sort to sort the buckets.
 Read all comments in the code.

 ### Textbooks
 - P. J. Deitel and H. Deitel, *Java How to Program (Early Objects), 10th ed.*, Pearson, 2015.
 [Online Textbook Available](https://learning.oreilly.com/library/view/javatm-how-to/9780133813036/).
 [Accessed: n.d.]